-L'Ile-Bizard-Sainte-Genevieve borough is a peaceful environment located in the west part of the Island of Montreal.
+L'Ile-Bizard-Sainte-Genevieve borough is a peaceful environment located in the West part of the Island of Montreal.
 The borough is home to three golf courses, a nature park, many green spaces, great outdoors and a quiet residential atmosphere.

-The borough is bordered by two recreational boating rivers, the Lac des Deux-Montagnes that surrounds L'Ile-Bizard and the Riviere-des-Prairies that circles l'Ile-Bizard and that flows along the north shore of the Sainte-Geneviève area.
+The borough is bordered by two recreational boating rivers, the Lac des Deux-Montagnes that surrounds L'Ile-Bizard and the Riviere-des-Prairies that circles l'Ile-Bizard and that flows along the north shore of the Sainte-Genevieve area.

 A peaceful living environment and a predominantly young and family-oriented population that exerts constant pressure on the many services that must be provided, need to be provided to the residents by the borough and by the City of Montreal.

 The city of Montreal is composed of 19 boroughs that each hold specific powers.